severo/observable-to-standalone/simple/README.md

 ## Install

-Just open the [dist/index.html](./dist/index.html) file in a browser.
+Open the [tissot/index.html](./tissot/index.html) file in a browser.
 It will display the same map as in the
 [Tissot's indicatrix Observable notebook](https://observablehq.com/@fil/tissots-indicatrix).